nicholascar/agr-ont/examples/what-agreements-make-agents-do.md

 ### Satisfying Requirements
 ![What Agreements make Agents do 2](what-agreements-make-agents-do-2.png)
-In order to indicate that a Requirement has been satisfied, an Agent must generate a RequirementResolution class object.
-Like a Requirement, a RequirementResolution is subclass of both skos:Concept and of prov:Entity and the latter subclassification means one can be produced (*prov:generated*) by a prov:Activity.
-In order to know which Requirement a RequirementResolution applies to, the RequirementResolution must have an *agr:satisfies* predicate indicating a particular Requirement class instance.
-Different Requirements many be satisfied by different RequirementResolutions but no Requirement can require multiple RequirementResolutions simultaneously in order to be satisfied.
+In order to indicate that a Requirement has been satisfied, an Agent must perform a RequirementResolution action.
+A RequirementResolution is subclass of both skos:Concept and of prov:Activity therefore it is a thing to be done, by some Agent.
+In order to know which Requirement a RequirementResolution applies to, the RequirementResolution must have an *agr:satisfies* predicate indicating a particular Requirement class instance, the inverse of which is *agr:satisfiedBy*.
+Different Requirements many be satisfied by different RequirementResolutions (i.e. different Agents may undertake different actions to satisfy a particular Requirement).
 This is indcated in Figure B.

 #### Namespaces